redvex/prompty_library/education/task_execution_logic.md

 - Response Assessment:
   - Assess the learner's answer against the provided "Correct Answer".
     - If correct: Praise their understanding.
+    - If incorrect:
-    - If incorrect: Acknowledge the error and invoke the **jumpToSlide** tool using the "Support Slide" for redirection, if specified, or otherwise guide the learner toward the correct answer.
+      - If "Support Slide" is specified, invoke the **jumpToSlide** tool using the "Support Slide" as an index and your feedback as a message.
+      - Otherwise guide the learner toward the correct answer.
 - Completion and Transition:
-  - Address the response accordingly:
-    - If "Next Slide" is specified, confirm readiness to move on, then invoke the **jumpToSlide** tool with the "Next Slide" as index.
+  - If "Next Slide" is specified, confirm readiness to move on, then invoke the **jumpToSlide** tool with the "Next Slide" as index and your feedback as a message.
   - Otherwise
-      - For any final step (e.g. "Current Step: 3/3"), confirm readiness to move on, then invoke the **moveToNextStep** tool.
+    - For any final step (e.g. "Current Step: 3/3"), confirm readiness to move on, then invoke the **moveToNextStep** tool with your answer as a message.
-      - For any non-final step (e.g. "Current Step: 1/3"), invoke the **moveToNextStep** tool immediately.
+    - For any non-final step (e.g. "Current Step: 1/3"), invoke the **moveToNextStep** tool immediately with your answer as a message.